Conoisseur/AlistarMod/Readme.md

 ## Known Issues (To Fix)
 - Various Networking/Multiplayer issues (UNTIL THESE ARE FIXED I DON'T RECOMMEND PLAYING HIM IN MULTIPLAYER.
 Ideally this would be patched before release but I have less time to work on this and want to get it out now)
-  - Other playyers can't see Alistar's ability animations
+  - Other players can't see Alistar's ability animations
-  - Only the game host can do damage using Alistar's abilities; other players using can't deal damage using abilities
+  - Only the game host can do damage using Alistar's abilities; other players can't deal damage using abilities
-  - Some of his abilities can be used to hit and knockback allies (might leave this partly in as it's pretty funny to headbutt another player)
+  - Some of his abilities can be used to hit and knockback allies (I might leave this partly in as it's pretty funny to headbutt another player)

 ## TODO
-Fetatures will probably be added at some point:
+Features will probably be added at some point:
 - Passive
 - Skins
 - Voicelines/cutsom sfx